Smertig/banana/docs/api/tg/methods/answer_shipping_query.rst

    .. cpp:member:: boolean_t ok

-   Specify True if delivery to the specified address is possible and False if there are any problems (for example, if delivery to the specified address is not possible)
+   Pass True if delivery to the specified address is possible and False if there are any problems (for example, if delivery to the specified address is not possible)

    .. cpp:member:: optional_t<array_t<shipping_option_t>> shipping_options